5 Day ROAD TRIP BACK in TIME EASTERN OREGON

 195 Miles/314 Kilometers

-After a cheery morning feast at the Lone Pine Cafe, head east on Highway 86, which marks the beginning of the breathtaking, 208-mile Hells Canyon Scenic Byway.
+After a cheery morning feast at the Sweet Wife Baking, head east on Highway 86, which marks the beginning of the breathtaking, 208-mile Hells Canyon Scenic Byway.
 Stop first at the National Historic Oregon Trail Interpretive Center, where impressive exhibits and living-history demonstrations bring into focus the tremendous challenges that early pioneers faced.
 You can even spy their wagon ruts.

 Continue into the mammoth Hells Canyon, which, at about 8,000 feet, is North America’s deepest water-cut gorge.
 To get a sense of the canyon’s grandeur, take a jet-boat excursion with Hells Canyon Adventures on the Wild and Scenic River Snake River.